metaterminal/metaterminal.fyi/content/blog/murder-on-the-overland-limited.md

 *Meanwhile, the Overland Limited snakes its way west, carving through the unseasonable cold of the Sierra Nevada.
 Soon, a passenger will be killed.
 Owing to the efforts of a coincidental detective, another passenger, Doctor Thomas Wong, will take the fall for this death.*

-*Unfortunately, Doctor Wong was innocent.*
+*Unfortunately, Doctor Wong is innocent.*

 ~